ajbanjara/Wireshark/SNMP.md

 ## History

 For an overview on SNMP, read this <http://en.wikipedia.org/wiki/Simple_Network_Management_Protocol>
+Next tackle [The Simple Times](https://www.simple-times.org/) newsletters which include articles from the RFC authors and Dr. SNMP.

 ## Protocol dependencies